auth0/docs/articles/multifactor-authentication/send-phone-message-hook-twilio.md

 ---
 # Configuring a Custom SMS Gateway for MFA using Twilio

 Auth0 has built-in support for sending messages through Twilio.
-However, you could want do add specific logic before sending the message, or sending a different message depending on the user or the application.
-If that's the case, you can achieve whatever you want by configuring SMS MFA to use a send messages using the Phone Message Hook.
+However, you could want to add specific logic before sending a message, or want to send a different message dependent upon the user or the application.
+If that is the case, you can configure SMS MFA to use a Send Phone Message Hook.

 ## Prerequisites

 Before you begin this tutorial, please:

-* Sign up for an [Twilio](https://www.twilio.com/try-twilio).
+* Sign up for a [Twilio](https://www.twilio.com/try-twilio) account.
 * Create a [new Messaging Service](https://www.twilio.com/console/sms/services).
 * Add a phone number that is enabled for SMS to your service and capture the number.
 * Capture the Account SID and Authorization Token by clicking *Show API Credentials* in the [Twilio SMS Dashboard](https://www.twilio.com/console/sms/dashboard)